thank you for volunteering!

 – Articles of Incorporation (the creation and purpose of your corporation)

-– Plat (all the areas that are in your community)
+– Plat Maps (all the areas that are in your community)

-– ByLaws (explains the operation of your corporation and duties of the Board to members)
+– ByLaws (explains the operation of your corporation as well as the duties of the Board and members)

 – CCRs (the requirements that pertain to owning property in the community)